Common Orthodontic Problems

 An open bite means that when the patient bites down their front teeth do not come together.
 In children, this is often the result of thumb sucking or tongue thrusting.
 A tongue thrust means that when the patient swallows, they subconsciously push their tongue forward, between their teeth, instead of up to the roof of their mouth.
 If the tongue is sitting between the front teeth, it will hinder the eruption or growth of the front teeth and not allow them to fully grow down into their proper position.
 In adults, this can result from disproportionate jaw growth, problems with the temporomandibular joints (TMJ), or a variety of other reasons.

 Another common problem we find is spacing between the teeth.
 Some patients not only find this esthetically unpleasing, but they often report that food gets trapped between their teeth causing pain or embarrassment.
+Invisalign is a very popular treatment option for patients with spacing issues.

 Deep bites, often referred to as overbites, mean that when the patient bites the down the lower teeth are barely visible (or not visible at all).
 When a deep bite is present, the lower front teeth may also be touching the roof of the mouth and could cause some discomfort.
 Correcting these deep bites is often a key component of creating a healthy bite overall and will increase the likelihood of a stable result.

 Due to a variety of genetic and environmental factors, more and more patients learn at their first consultation that they are congenitally missing one or more adult teeth.
 Other times, a tooth is lost prematurely due to cavities or other reasons.
 Whatever the cause, understanding how to deal with a missing tooth is an important part of any orthodontic treatment plan.
+In many cases, fake teeth (known as pontics) can be placed during treatment to give an esthetically pleasing look and hide those missing teeth.